Tuvalu: Geography

 Funafuti is the largest atoll, and comprises numerous islets around a central lagoon that is approximately 25.1 km (N–S) by 18.4 km (W-E), centred on 179°7'E and 8°30'S. On the atolls, an annular reef rim surrounds the lagoon with seven natural reef channels.
 Surveys were carried out in May 2010 of the reef habitats of Nanumea, Nukulaelae and Funafuti; a total of 317 fish species were recorded during this Tuvalu Marine Life study.
 The surveys identified 66 species that had not previously been recorded in Tuvalu, which brings the total number of identified species to 607.
 Tuvalu's exclusive economic zone (EEZ) covers an oceanic area of approximately 900,000 km2.

-Tuvalu is a party to the Convention on Biological Diversity.
+Tuvalu signed the Convention on Biological Diversity (CBD) in 1992, and ratified it in December 2002.
 The predominant vegetation type on the islands of Tuvalu is the cultivated coconut woodland, which covers 43% of the land.
-The native broadleaf forest is limited to 4.1% of the vegetation types.
+The native broadleaf forest is limited to 4.1% of the vegetation types, with 40% of the native broadleaf forest of Funafuti contained in the Funafuti Conservation Area.
 Tuvalu contains the Western Polynesian tropical moist forests terrestrial ecoregion.